joanjoantan/wccv2/README.md

 # Number Guessing Game

-Welcome to the Number Guessing Game!
-This is a simple React application where the computer tries to guess a number you're thinking of within a specified range.

-## Getting Started

-To run the project locally, follow these steps:

-1. Clone the repository to your local machine:

-2. Open your web browser and navigate to [http://localhost:3000](http://localhost:3000) to play the game.
+This is a simple Number Guessing Game implemented in React.
+The game has two modes: Mode 1 where the user thinks of a number, and Mode 2 where the computer generates a random number for the user to guess.

 ## How to Play